The Focus Mills

 The Twelve-Hour Mind

-The experiential documentation of what a mill shift feels like from inside.
-Not the architecture, not the statistics — the subjective experience of twelve hours in a pod, reduced to a single cognitive thread.
+The experiential document of what a mill shift does to a person from inside.
+Not the architecture, not the capacity numbers — the subjective experience of twelve hours in a pod, reduced to a single cognitive thread, and the 20 minutes it takes to remember you're more than that.

 - The Emotional Phantom: Workers report that the phantom smells occasionally carry emotional content — not just the smell of coffee but the specific feeling of the morning the coffee was associated with.
-Whether this represents the brain accessing suppressed emotional processing or the focus lock's containment leaking is a question no corporate researcher has investigated.
-Perhaps because the answer to either possibility is equally alarming.
+A complete sensory-emotional memory, surfacing unbidden in a place engineered to produce none.
+Whether this is the brain accessing suppressed emotional processing or the focus lock's containment leaking is a question no corporate researcher has investigated.
+The absence of investigation is itself noted.

 - The 45/20 Asymmetry: Focus Lock engages in 45 seconds.
 Unlock takes 20 minutes.
 The asymmetry is presented as a technical limitation.
-But 45 seconds to narrow a mind and 20 minutes to release it suggests the system is designed to make entry easy and exit slow — the cognitive equivalent of a trap that opens readily and closes reluctantly.
+But 45 seconds to narrow a mind and 20 minutes to release it means the system is built to make entry frictionless and exit slow — a door that opens easily from outside and barely opens from within.